Towards Cognitively-Faithful Decision-Making Models to Improve AI Alignment: Discussion, Limitations, and Future Work

-There are also certain limitations of our approach.
-The interpretability features of our framework would need further validation through real-world user studies.
+Our mathematical model is motivated by human behavior, but due to the complexity of the latter, any such effort is inherently limited.
+The interpretability features of our framework need further validation through real-world user studies.
 While this work provides a proof-of-concept for a computational framework to learn from human decisions, future user studies can help assess the extent to which users understand and trust the learned two-stage models.
-Our axioms characterize the ``ideal'' decision-making process of an individual; i.e., the one they would prefer to follow in the absence of any internal/external constraints and/or the one that describes their judgments about what ``should be done''.
-However, human decisions are known to deviate from the ideal in many ways, e.g., well-known transitivity and complementarity violations \cite{tversky1990causes}, among others.
-Future work can explore ways to extend our two-stage hypothesis classes to quantify deviations of one's ``ideal" judgments from their implemented choices. } Our empirical analysis of kidney allocation judgments may also be limited, since these are hypothetical moral judgments, which could differ from real-world moral decisions \cite{yu2022neural}.
-While the modeling strategy should still be applicable for real-world decisions, the impact of this practical limitation can be investigated in future work. \iflongversion Beyond these, our work focuses primarily on pairwise comparisons, and future work can explore extensions of our approach to other elicitation frameworks (e.g., ranking) as well. \fi
+Our axioms characterize the ``ideal'' decision-making process of an individual; i.e., the process they would prefer to follow in the absence of any internal/external constraints, or the process that describes their judgments about what ``should be done.''
+However, human decisions are known to deviate from the ideal in many ways, e.g., sometimes exhibiting transitivity and complementarity violations \citep{tversky1990causes}, among others.
+One thus wonders, does precluding such deviations aligns an AI system to the processes humans actually use, or instead to some idealized version thereof?
+Both have their virtues, but we must be aware of their differences.
+We hope that future work can study this issue, and explore ways to extend our two-stage hypothesis classes to quantify deviations of one's ``ideal" judgments from their implemented choices. \iflongversion Our empirical analysis of kidney allocation judgments may also be limited, since these are hypothetical moral judgments, which could differ from real-world moral decisions \citep{yu2022neural}.
+While the modeling strategy should still be applicable for real-world decisions, the impact of this practical limitation can be investigated in future work. \fi \iflongversion Beyond these, our work focuses primarily on pairwise comparisons, and future work can explore extensions of our approach to other elicitation frameworks (e.g., ranking) as well. \fi

 [4]